ujwal-akare/3scale_toolbox/docs/openapi.md

 Command line parameter for the openapi resource is `-`.

 Allowed formats are `json` and `yaml`.
-Format is automatically detected internally with parsers.
+The format is automatically detected internally with parsers.

 ```shell
 $ tool_to_read_openapi_from_source | 3scale import openapi -d <destination> -